nanoporetech/modkit/book/src/advanced_usage.md

       --suppress-progress
           Don't show progress bars.
   -f, --force
-          Force overwrite of output file, if it already exists --missing <HANDLE_MISSING>
+          Force overwrite of output file, if it already exists.
+      --missing <HANDLE_MISSING>
           How to handle regions found in the `--regions` BED file. quiet => ignore regions that are not found in the tabix header warn => log (debug) regions that are missing fatal => log